 Now that we’ve cleared THAT up…

 Once you have processed your spare ribs (or baby backs, which take more like 12-18 hours @140F), you shock them cold–not frozen, but as cold as your refrigerator will get them, preferably 40F.
 This also helps to prevent overcooking later.
 It is at this time that you apply rubs, coatings, seasonings, etc., as we describe in greater detail in the individual recipes.
 When you finally hit the BBQ (or your indoor oven, or the deep fryer, or wherever), you’re spare ribs can travel from 40F to 140F at your leisure, accumulating flavor all the while.
 It becomes very easy to achieve your desired surface appearance, red, brown, reddish brown, even approaching black–all without the usual anxieties.

 This post is a root article for Sous Vide Resources.
 All root articles feature a specific Sous Vide preparation of beef, pork, other meats, chicken, fish, shellfish, vegetable or other food that will form the basis of another finished dish.

 Preparation and Beginning Sous Vide Process

 Pork spare rib sides usually weight between 4-6 lbs.
-Sometimes the butcher removes the breast bone, sometimes not.
-St. Louis Ribs are cut slightly different, but, none of these variations affect your time/temp protocol.
+Sometimes the butcher removes the sternum /breast bone, resulting in the more “blocked” appearance typical of St. Louis Ribs.

 You can preseason if you like, keeping in mind that only salt will actually penetrate the meat.
 Even then, salt only has time to travel 2 or 3 millimeters beyond the surface.
 If you DO preseason, remember to do so lightly–every grain of salt that you add will have nowhere to go but onto (or into) the meat.